jbernard/dotfiles/README.rst

 Contribute
 ----------

-If you'd like to contribute, simply fork `the repository`_, commit your changes to the **develop** branch (or branch off of it), and send a pull request.
-Make sure you add yourself to AUTHORS_.
+If you'd like to contribute, simply fork `the repository`_, commit your changes, make sure tests pass, and send a pull request.
+Go ahead and add yourself to AUTHORS_ or I'll do it when I merge your changes.

 .. _`the repository`: https://github.com/jbernard/dotfiles
 .. _AUTHORS: https://github.com/jbernard/dotfiles/blob/master/AUTHORS.rst